 A Comprehensive Guide to Gluten Free Albuquerque

 Restaurants: Thank you for your caution and consideration for us!
 We appreciate you.
 If you wish to discuss gluten free items, here is some language to help you accurately post that without confusion or misleading information.
 We understand not everyone can accomodate us but we appreciate your efforts.
 Please let me know how I can support you and your business!
+Click HERE for a guide I put together to help you.

 1. General disclaimer to mitigate risk without actual examples of cross contamination: “We are not a gluten free kitchen and cannot guarantee against the risk of cross contamination”.